...

 Do I need an electrolyte-rich diet?

-Lack of electrolyte or an electrolyte imbalance can actually be detrimental to your health.
+Lack of electrolytes or an electrolyte imbalance can actually be detrimental to your health.
 A good example for runners is muscle contraction, which requires calcium, potassium, and sodium.
 A lack of these electrolytes can result in muscle weakness or even cramping.
-Electrolyte levels are determined by food and water consumption and maintaining the right balance comes down to proper nutrition.
+Electrolyte levels are determined by food and water consumption, and maintaining the right balance comes down to proper nutrition.

 Breaking down an electrolyte